sbcomputertech/modmanager/README.md

 # SpiderHeck Mod Manager

+## Features
+- Instances to keep all your mods organised
+- (indev) ModWeaver integration to easily install new mods
+- Modded leaderboard integration
+- Game stats to see how little of a life you have
+- Support requests to easily get help with technical difficulties
+- And more...

 ## How to install / add mods
 ### Setup
 1. Download and unzip the file from the releases page